Disorderly Conduct Charges Union County NJ

 Disorderly conduct is one of the most common crimes charged by police and covers a wide variety of situations that range from fighting to lewd and offensive language.
 Depending on the offense, penalties for disorderly conduct can range from fines to time in jail.

-Though many view crimes such as domestic violence, drug offences, and traffic violations such as DUI’s as more serious, it is important to remember that any charge can cause serious interruptions to your life and cause financial hardship for you and your family.
-For this reason it is always important to consult a qualified and experienced Union County attorney when charged with any crime.
+Though many view crimes such as domestic violence, drug offenses, and traffic violations such as DUI’s as more serious, it is important to remember that any charge can cause serious interruptions to your life and cause financial hardship for you and your family.
+For this reason, it is always important to consult a qualified and experienced Union County attorney when charged with any crime.

 Common Disorderly Conduct Offenses Lawyer Elizabeth NJ

 Statutes Title 2C § 33-2 of the New Jersey Code defines “disorderly conduct” as a “breach of the peace”.
 Law enforcement often uses disorderly conduct charges in many different situations and circumstances.
 In general, you can be arrested and charged with this offense by engaging in “improper behavior” or “using offensive language.”
 For example, you could be arrested for screaming obscenities or making lewd gestures at a bank teller.
 In such cases, the inappropriateness of the behavior would overshadow one’s freedom of speech or expression.

 You can also be arrested for improper behavior if you purposefully cause a public inconvenience, annoyance or alarm, or recklessly creating a risk by any of the following:

 - Committing violent or tumultuous behavior